-SAS ETL Studio's Metadata Import Wizard uses converters installed in the plug-ins directory (of SAS ETL Studio or SAS Management Console) to import metadata.
+Meta Integration is a SAS software partner.
+For information about obtaining and installing MIMB software, see www.metaintegration.net/Products/MIMB/ Description.html.
+You can also request an evaluation license key from this location.
+The SAS ETL Studio Metadata Import Wizard uses converters installed in the plug-ins directory (of SAS ETL Studio or SAS Management Console) to import metadata.
 By default, you will have a converter that handles metadata stored in a CWM 1.0/XMI document.
-If you want to import metadata that is stored in other formats, you must install the appropriate MIMB software, as described in "Supported Metadata Formats" on page 260.
+If you want to import metadata that is stored in other formats, you must install the appropriate MIMB software, as described in "Supported Metadata Formats" on page 295.